greg-raven/Uncommon-Sense/_posts/2019-09-18-the-people-are-masters.md

 ---
-title: 'The people are masters'
+title: "The people are masters"
 layout: post
 categories:
 - Constitution